 Hemp seed oil

-Hemp seed oil doesn’t contain any cannabinoids such as THC or CDB.
-It can be purchased anywhere (it is, after all, just a legal oil).
-This oil is safe to consume, and very nutritious at that.
-It is also one of extremely popular natural and organic ingredients in skincare, a regular substitute for olive in the kitchen, among others.
+Hemp seed oil is safe to consume and to apply topically since it’s very nutritious.
+It is also one of the extremely popular natural and organic ingredients in skincare, a regular substitute for olive oil in the kitchen, among others.

 Hemp essential oil

 Hemp essential oil is made with steam distillation of leaves and flowers.
 It’s quite rare and difficult to make.
 It’s used for aromatherapy and it doesn’t contain any cannabinoids (THC, CBD).
 It has therapeutic properties on the central nervous system, it also helps to soothe stress and relax the body.

 Hemp seed oil nutrition